 The final public oral examination is an oral defense of the student's thesis presented before the advisory committee and the public.
 This can be taken a maximum of two times.
 The student will take this oral examination on the thesis research no later than two weeks before the end of the term.
 In fall semesters, such timing for the final examination is not adequate to ensure graduating in December.
 Not only must the examination be passed, but also the thesis must be corrected for approval, and the approved thesis must be submitted to the Graduate School two weeks before the end of the final exam period.
-Note that in spring semester, all of the steps must be completed by April 1 if the student wishes to receive a degree at Commencement.
+Note that in the spring semester, all of the steps must be completed by the deadline outlined in the graduate school calendar if the student wishes to receive a degree at Commencement.